terencequ/oat-milk-frontend-angular/README.md

 *Oat Milk* is a Dungeons and Dragons multi-purpose web application.

 This repository contains the frontend implementation of *Oat Milk*, which is made using Angular and Typescript.

+You may find the application at the following link: https://oatmilk.terencequ.com/character-sheet